-We restrict ourselves to ranking functions $\rank: \LOC \rightarrow \REALPOLYBOUNDPV$ that map every location to a linear polynomial (i.e., of at most degree 1) without temporary variables.\oldcomment{\commentauthor{JG}After discussion with Marcel, I now changed this to real polynomials.
-Shouldn't KoAT then also benefit from that and search for real or at least rational polynomials?
+We restrict ourselves to ranking functions $\rank: \LOC \rightarrow \REALPOLYBOUNDPV_{\mathrm{lin}}$ that map every location to a \emph{linear polynomial} (i.e., of at most degree 1) without temporary variables.
+The linearity restriction is common to ease the automated inference of ranking functions.

-\commentauthor{MH} I agree, but this would be a substantial change.
-Nils is including it in his part.
-Nevertheless, I think that ``real'' is in the end ``rational''.
-But if we find a rational RF, then we can also find an integer one (just multiply with all denominators).

-\commentauthor{JG} Yes, you're right.
-When proving termination of TRSs instead of ITSs or PIPs, this would not be true, i.e., there using rationals really gives more power than using integers.
-The reason is that there, function symbols can occur nested. } The linearity restriction is common to ease the automated inference of ranking functions.
 Moreover, this restriction will be needed for the soundness of our technique.
 Nevertheless, our approach of course also infers non-linear expected runtimes (by combining the linear bounds obtained for different program parts).

 Let $\exp_{\rank,g,\state}$ denote the expected value of $\rank$ after an execution of $g \in \GT$ in state $\state\in\STATE$.
 Here, $\state_\eta (x)$ is the expected value of $x \in \PV$ after performing the update $\eta$ in state $\state$.
 So if $\eta(x) \in \DIST$, then $x$'s expected value after the update results from adding the expected value of the probability distribution $\eta (x) (\state)$: